Rules door-to-door salespeople must follow

 A door-to-door sale is unsolicited when:

 - a business or their agent approaches you without your invitation.
-This is usually at your home but it can also happen in public places that like the common area of a shopping centre
+This is usually at your home but it can also happen in public places like the common area of a shopping centre

 - the agreement involves a cost of more than $100, or has an undetermined price.